rsksmart/devportal-1.0/tutorials/tokens/create-a-token.md

 ## Visual Studio Code (VSCode)

-In this tutorial, We would use VSCode to create and deploy our project.
+In this tutorial, we will use VSCode to create and deploy our project.
+Feel free to use any other code editor of your choice.

 To use VSCode [download it here](https://code.visualstudio.com/download).